AdmissionsNYC/AdmissionsNYC.github.io/index.md

 ---
-title: Graduate Admissions Consulting
+title: admissions Consulting
 layout: article
 excerpt: >
-    We help students from around the world get into graduate programs in the United States
+    We help students in New York City get into top universities for undergraduate and graduate programs in the United States
 mode: immersive
 header:
     theme: dark